Teinc3/solitaire/README.md

 This game was built solo to inch (mock) freeriders for being completely useless in a group project (Course: COMP2113/ENGG1340)

+Although there are insane amounts of antipatterns in the code...
+So I guess I'm not doing much better.

 ## Todo
 - Complete `Persistence` class for saving and loading games
 - Change color function to allow multiple colors within a string